MattisLind/tu60tools/README.md

 Tools for the TU60 tape drive

 The TU60 tools is a command line tool to exercise the TU60 drive on a PDP-11.
-It shoulw work on any PDP-11 that has the M7892 TA11 board, TU60 drive and at least 16 k memory.
+It should work on any PDP-11 that has the M7892 TA11 board, TU60 drive and at least 16 k memory.

 To build requires to make a crosscompiler.